Share Your Google Sheets

 Tip: If you don’t want to send people a really long and ugly Google Sheet web address such as:

 then use a free link-shortening service.
-For example, by using our free Bitly.com account and its handy Chrome browser extension or Firefox browser extension, we can paste in a long URL and customize the back-end to something shorter, such as bit.ly/reader-survey, as shown in Figure 3.8.
+For example, by using our free Bitly.com account and its handy Chrome browser extension or Firefox browser extension, we can paste in a long URL and customize the latter half to something shorter, such as bit.ly/reader-responses, as shown in Figure 2.8.
 If someone else has already claimed your preferred custom name, you’ll need to think up a different one.
 Beware that

-bit.ly links are case-sensitive, so we prefer to customize the back-end in all lower-case to match the front-end.
+bit.ly links are case-sensitive, so we prefer to customize the latter half in all lowercase to match the front half.

 Now that you have different options for sharing a Google Sheet, let’s learn how to upload and convert data from different formats.